 Board roles and composition

-It is the responsibility of the Board to ensure that Pro Bono SG complies with the Constitution and all relevant laws and regulations, as well as to make sure Pro Bono SG is governed and managed responsibly and prudently to achieve organisational effectiveness, credibility and sustainability.
+It is the responsibility of the Board to ensure that PBSG complies with the Constitution and all relevant laws and regulations, as well as to make sure PBSG is governed and managed responsibly and prudently to achieve organisational effectiveness, credibility and sustainability.

-The majority of the Board shall as far as practicable be lawyers with a practicing certificate issued under Section 25 of the Legal Profession Act 1966 in force.
+PBSG’s Constitution provides that the majority of the Board shall as far as practicable be lawyers with a practicing certificate issued under Section 25 of the Legal Profession Act 1966 in force.
+The Constitution also provides that the number of Board Directors shall be not less than ten (10) and not more than sixteen (16).
 The Board endeavours to ensure there is an appropriate mix of core competencies and collective expertise to discharge its responsibilities.
-In assessing the appointment of new Board members, the Board is guided by the outcome of Board evaluation and the considerations set out in the Board Administration Guidelines which include skillsets and experience useful and related to PBSG’s services and operations, ideal traits and characteristics, and the need for Board diversity.
+In assessing the appointment of new Board members, the Board is guided by the outcome of Board evaluation and the considerations set out in the Board Administration Guidelines which include skillsets and experience useful and related to PBSG’s services and operations, ideal traits and characteristics, the need for Board diversity and appropriate Board size.

 Term limits

 Board members are appointed for a term of two (2) years and may be re-appointed at the expiration of the term.
-To ensure succession planning and steady renewal in the spirit of sustainability of Pro Bono SG, the Board has a term limit of ten (10) years.
+To ensure succession planning and steady renewal in the spirit of sustainability of PBSG, the Board has a term limit of ten (10) years.
 No Board member shall serve as:

 Reappointment of the same person to the above positions can only be considered after a lapse of at least two (2) years.